liv-ac-uk/comp122/labs/objects/README.md

 ## What's in a Name?

-Let's change the given starter code `Student.java` a bit, as follows.
+Let's change the given starter code `Student.java` a bit, and add more attributes as follows.

-- Most students have a name, so at the top of the class add a `public String` variable `name`.
+- Most students have a name, so at the top of the class add a `public String` variable `name`;
-  We want to be able to be able to set the students name, so add a method to *set* the name, `setName()`.
+- Similarly, add a `String` attribute called `email`,
+- an `int` attribute called `yearOfBirth`,
+- an `int` attribute called `enrolmentYear`,
+- and an `int` attribute called `studentId`.

-- Additionally add an `int` to the class to keep track of the students score, called `grade`, initially equal to `0`.
+- Finally, an `int` to the class to keep track of the students score, called `grade`, initially equal to `0`.

-- After each of the assignments, the lecturer will update the students score with a method which will return a `void` called `setGrade(int mark)`, which will add the students grade for that assignment to their `grade`.
+Now add a new method called "updateGrade", that takes an `int` parameter (and returns nothing = `void`) that can be used to set a student's grade.
+After each of the assignments, the lecturer will update the students score with a method which will return a void called `updateGrade(int mark)`, which will add the students grade for that assignment to their grade.

-- As we need to access the `grade` attribute, make sure there is also a `int getGrade()` method.

 The automarker will be using these terms, so make sure to follow this specification closely (capitalisation matters)!